contanpe/PSCI/Theory Paper.md

 - A specific position/momentum state to crystallize.

 In literal terms, this means that during pre-observation, the Plenum exists as novelty "potentials" or what I define as novelty flux, where information spreads through the plenum as waves and multiple karmic paths remain possible.
 During observation, the Observer consciousness (ψ₀) selects a specific karmic path, the Information therein crystallizes into the granuum's geometric structure, and the wave function "collapses" to particle behavior.

+#### The nature of Planck

+Planck's constant is famously derived as something that was derived as a "fix" during math.
+Planck just invented a variable that fit, based on measurements.
+No mathematical proof was given to it.
+Here I give mathematical proof and an exact definition of what "planck" is:

+In the PSCI Theory, Planck’s constant (h) is defined as the quantum of action associated with the polar, two-sided emerging growth per temporal pulse (τ), where τ represents a fundamental unit of time.
+This growth is mathematically expressed through the interaction of the golden ratio (ɸ ≈ 1.618034) and Euler’s number (e ≈ 2.718282), forming a toroidal structure reminiscent of the vesica pisces.
+The constant is given by the equation:

+      h = (ɸ² / e)² * τ

 ### 5. **Novelty, and Recursive Self-Knowledge**